Heavy Haul and Oversized Trucking Logo

 What is a Mobile Home?

 A mobile home is a housing structure built in a factory.
 Interest in mobile homes is on the rise thanks to their safety and affordability.
-In fact, reports indicate that new manufactured homes shipped increased by 15% from 2015 to 2016.
+In fact, reports indicate that the number of new manufactured homes being shipped increased by 15% from 2015 to 2016.

 Manufactured homes are safe thanks to HUD codes.
 Fires in manufactured homes have decreased by ⅔ since 1980 thanks to these regulations.